 1. Target Different User Segments

 To get the most out of your remarketing campaign, target different sets of users from your website and apps.
-Why target just one user segment when you can target different segments with different ads.
+Audience segmentation can be a powerful tool when it comes to customizing ads for potential customers.

 Also, do not focus just on your website visitors, but also include your mobile app users in your campaign.
 Otherwise, you will lose out on a significant share of your prospective customers.